ID Spokane WA Zone Forecast

 .WEDNESDAY NIGHT...Mostly cloudy with a chance of showers and

-of rain showers.
-Highs in the mid 60s to lower 70s.
-Lows in the
+chance of rain showers.
+Highs in the upper 60s to lower 70s.
+Lows

 $$